Jason Roy says it was strange playing behind closed doors in Pakistan but he'd embrace it to play in England

 Roy experienced an "absolutely ridiculous" 2019 - winning the Cricket World Cup on home turf, with his throw from the deep securing the run out of New Zealand's Martin Guptill to secure England's triumph, before making his Test debut against Ireland only to be dropped after four Ashes Tests with an overall average of 18.70 from 10 knocks.

-While he concedes that his shot at opening in five-day cricket has gone for now - Rory Burns and Dom Sibley stepping up in South Africa this winter, before Keaton Jennings was called-up for the tour of Sri Lanka before the series was postponed - his desire to retain a Test place in the middle-order remains unabated.
+While he concedes that his shot at opening in five-day cricket has gone for now - Rory Burns, Dom Sibley and Zak Crawley stepping up in South Africa this winter, before Keaton Jennings was called-up for the tour of Sri Lanka prior to the series being postponed - his desire to retain a Test place in the middle-order remains unabated.

 "I think the boys have got that [opening spot] covered pretty well now - I think they've found a couple of nice players to fill that spot," said Roy.